Hotel & Travel Information Residencies Academic Calendar JDi Faculty Sample Schedule

 MySlice is Syracuse University’s online portal to critical information resources for applicants, students, faculty, and staff.
 You will need your NetID and password to log in.

-- Incoming JDi students will enroll in 1L courses (Torts and Civil Procedure) in MySlice on Wednesday, July 23rd.
-An introduction to enrolling on MySlice will be covered in the July 9th Online Orientation session.
+- Incoming JDi students will enroll in 1L courses (Torts and Civil Procedure) in MySlice in late July.
+An introduction to enrolling on MySlice will be covered in the Online Orientation session.

 - To check your class schedule, please login to MySlice, and from the student homepage click on the “My Class Schedule” tile (Select your desired term to view your schedule).